-We imagine an all-white room is to an interior designer what a blank canvas is to a painter.
+We imagine that an all-white room is to an interior designer what a blank canvas is to a painter.
 The potential of a bleached-out backdrop is exciting, but the expectations are incredibly daunting.
-Before you begin decorating, you probably have so many questions, like what colors pairs well with a milky-hued home?
+Before you begin decorating, you probably have so many questions: What colors pair well with a milky-hued home?
 How do you create visual interest and break up the monotony?
 Which furniture styles suit the ivory aesthetic?

 Choose Your White Carefully

 You might think choosing white for your interior is the easy way out, but finding the right shade is never a simple process.
 Some whites have warm undertones, while others have a cool finish, and then you need to consider the architecture of your home.

 "Yellow undertones give white paint a warmer and creamier appearance, while blue undertones give a crisper look."
 Taylor says.

 Once you land on the perfect white hue, it's time to introduce color into the space.
 When it comes to pairings, Taylor says there are three palettes you can choose from:

 - Complementary palette: Pair any two colors opposite each other on the color wheel (for example, blue and orange).

 - Split complementary palettes: Take one color, and match it with the two colors adjacent to its complementary color on the color wheel.

 - Tonal color palette: Decorate a space using tones from the same color family (i.e., all gray or all blue).